- Can students from outside the U.S. apply?

-The application is non-binding so you should feel free to apply even if you aren't 100% certain you will do Global Citizen Academy if you're accepted.
-After acceptance you will have time to decide whether the program is right for you.
-And there will be many opportunities to connect with us and ask questions along the way.
+The application is non-binding so you should feel free to apply even if you aren't 100% certain you will do Global Citizen Year Academy.
+If you are accepted, you will have time to decide whether the program is right for you.
+There will be many opportunities to connect with us and ask questions along the way.

-The Academy is designed for hopeful and determined young people, aged 17-21, who are ready to get in the arena, level up and lead.
+Our admissions process is designed to identify curious and courageous students who are committed to solving our shared global challenges.
 We are looking to build a well-rounded global cohort that brings a diversity of experiences and perspectives.
 Strong candidates will demonstrate a commitment to self-reflection, learning, and collaboration.

 This is the fun part!
 Our number one tip: don’t overthink it.
-We want to get to know you, learn about your passions, and better understand your motivations for participating in a leadership experience like Global Citizen Year Academy.
-The most important thing is that you answer the questions posed in the prompt, and that your motives for participating in this program are clear.
+We want to get to know you, learn about your passions, and better understand your motivations for joining in the Academy.
+The most important thing is that you answer the questions posed in the prompt, and that your motives for participating in this leadership experience are clear.